 Walk a section of the ancient forest-clad Tokaido Highway that links Tokyo with former capital Kyoto.
-Experience Amazake Chaya, one of the few remaining of hundreds of teahouses that lined the old Tokaido, Cedar Avenue with towering 400 year-old Japanese cedar patrolling both sides of the trail, Hakone Checkpoint, stunning views of Mt Fuji (weather permitting) from Yamanaka Castle Ruins, Mishima Taisha and more.
-Mishima is also the setting for James Clavell’s classic novel Shogun.
+Experience Odawara Castle, Amazake Chaya (one of the few remaining of hundreds of teahouses that lined the old Tokaido), Cedar Avenue with towering 400 year-old Japanese cedar patrolling both sides of the trail, Hakone Checkpoint, stunning views of Mt Fuji (weather permitting) from Yamanaka Castle Ruins, Mishima Taisha and more.
+Mishima is also the gateway to Izu Peninsula, setting for James Clavell’s classic novel Shogun.
 Hakone Hachiri has been declared a Japan Heritage Area.
 A day-return guided small-group tour from Tokyo/Yokohama.

 the territory between the old capitals of Kyoto and Osaka, and the new capital in Edo, played a pivotal role in this part of Japanese history.
 This is not lost on Clavell, who strategically places his story on the Izu Peninsula